top of page

 "My yard has a lot of shade.
 Is it still possible to have a Pocket Prairie?"

 The Phoenix Conservancy specializes in restoring open prairie and prairie-forest edges, meaning that we have species that thrive in full sun and others that thrive in partial shade.
-As long as the area in question isn’t under dense tree cover and has some open canopy, the species we have selected for the Micro-Prairies will do well.
+As long as the area in question isn’t under dense tree cover and has partial sun, the species we have selected for the Micro-Prairies will do well.

 "Will my Micro-Prairie be installed on the date and time I select no matter what?"

 Not necessarily.
-If conditions are likely to prevent successful planting (e.g., heavy rain, extreme heat, the ground freezes), we will get in touch within 48 hours of your chosen installation date to reschedule.
+If conditions are likely to prevent successful planting (e.g., heavy rain, extreme heat, the ground freezes), we will get in touch no later than 24 hours ahead of your chosen installation date to reschedule.
 That said, we've chosen our spring and fall planting periods to minimize risk of unfavorable weather.

 "Will I need to be present for my Micro-Prairie installation?"